LinguaPhylo/linguaPhylo.github.io/setup.md

 ## LPhyBEAST installation

-[LPhyBEAST](https://github.com/LinguaPhylo/LPhyBeast/releases) and LPhyBeast extensions require the latest version of [BEAST 2](https://www.beast2.org).
+[LPhyBEAST](https://github.com/LinguaPhylo/LPhyBeast/releases) and LPhyBeast extensions require the latest version of [BEAST 2](https://www.beast2.org) and [LPhy](#lphy-studio-installation).

 First, we need to install two [BEAST 2 packages](https://www.beast2.org/managing-packages/):
 [lphybeast](https://github.com/LinguaPhylo/LPhyBeast/) and [LPhyBeastExt](https://github.com/LinguaPhylo/LPhyBeastExt/).

 1. To install LPhyBEAST, start `BEAUti` and from the menu go to `File` => `Manage Packages` to launch `Package Manager`.

 2. Select `lphybeast` from the packages list, then click `Install/Upgrade` button to install.

 3. Select `LPhyBeastExt` from the list, then click `Install/Upgrade` to install.

 Installation may take few minutes to download and install.
 Please wait until a confirmation popup appears on the screen.

 <figure class="image">
   <img src="/images/Installed.png" alt="Installed" style="width:600px;">